- Freedom of Information Act

 If you are not content with the outcome of your complaint, you may apply directly to the Information Commissioner for a decision.
 Generally, The ICO cannot make a decision unless you have exhausted the complaints procedure provided by Lancashire Fire and Rescue Service.
 The Information Commissioner can be contacted at The Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.

-The recording of personal information following an incident.
+- Privacy Notice - The recording of personal information following an incident.

-We may transfer all of the information we hold on you to third parties where we are required to do so by law.
+We may transfer all of the data we hold on you to third parties where we are required to do so by law.
 This may include the police, courts and local authorities.
 We may also transfer your information to organisations that carry out processing on our behalf, such as surveying companies that help us to research and analyse incidents for the purpose of making Lancashire safer.

 In addition to the above we may transfer your personal information to third parties acting on your behalf or on behalf of someone involved in the incident where this is relevant to them.
 This may include requests for incident reports that are received from loss adjustors, insurance companies, solicitors and other involved members of the public.